Annie Hall: Writing

-The idea for what would become Annie Hall was developed as Allen walked around New York City with co-writer Marshall Brickman.
+The idea for what became Annie Hall was developed as Allen walked around New York City with co-writer Marshall Brickman.
 The pair discussed the project frequently, sometimes becoming frustrated and rejecting the idea.
 Allen wrote a first draft of a screenplay within a four-day period, sending it to Brickman to make alterations.
-According to Brickman, this draft centered on a man in his forties, someone whose life consisted "of several strands."
+According to Brickman, this draft centered on a man in his forties, someone whose life consisted "of several strands".
 One was a relationship with a young woman, another was a concern with the banality of the life that we all live, and a third an obsession with proving himself and testing himself to find out what kind of character he had.
 Allen himself turned forty in 1975, and Brickman suggests that "advancing age" and "worries about death" had influenced Allen's philosophical, personal approach to complement his "commercial side".
 Allen made the conscious decision to "sacrifice some of the laughs for a story about human beings".
 He recognized that for the first time he had the courage to abandon the safety of complete broad comedy and had the will to produce a film of deeper meaning which would be a nourishing experience for the audience.
 He was also influenced by Federico Fellini's comedy drama 8½ (1963), created at a similar personal turning point, and similarly colored by each director's psychoanalysis.

 Brickman and Allen sent the screenplay back and forth until they were ready to ask United Artists for $4 million.
 Many elements from the early drafts did not survive.
 It was originally a drama centered on a murder mystery with a comic and romantic subplot.
 According to Allen, the murder occurred after a scene that remains in the film, the sequence in which Annie and Alvy miss the Ingmar Bergman film Face to Face (1976).
 Although they decided to drop the murder plot, Allen and Brickman made a murder mystery many years later: Manhattan Murder Mystery (1993), also starring Diane Keaton.
 The draft that Allen presented to the film's editor, Ralph Rosenblum, concluded with the words, "ending to be shot."

 Allen suggested Anhedonia, a term for the inability to experience pleasure, as a working title, and Brickman suggested alternatives including It Had to Be Jew, Rollercoaster Named Desire and Me and My Goy.
-An advertising agency, hired by United Artists, embraced Allen's choice of an obscure word by suggesting the studio take out newspaper advertisements that looked like fake tabloid headlines such as "Anhedonia Strikes Cleveland!".
+An advertising agency, hired by United Artists, embraced Allen's choice of an obscure word by suggesting the studio take out newspaper advertisements that looked like fake tabloid headlines such as "Anhedonia Strikes Cleveland!"
 However, Allen experimented with several titles over five test screenings, including Anxiety and Annie and Alvy, before settling on Annie Hall.